 We’ve included several other favorite restaurants below!

-The Top 14 Things to do in Samarkand, Uzbekistan
+The Top 14 Things to Do in Samarkand, Uzbekistan

 1. Visit the Registan

-Facing the Tillya-Kori, the Sherdor Madrasa is on the right and the Ulu Bey Medresesi on the left.
+Facing the Tillya-Kori, the Sherdor Madrasa is on the right, and the Ulu Bey Medresesi is on the left.
 Both have beautiful courtyards in the back as well as small shops with traditional Uzbekistan souvenirs.
 Be sure to stop by the shop at the Sherdor Madrasa where you can dress up in traditional clothes for the small fee of 5,000 UZS per person.
 It’s super entertaining and the guy running the place will take as many photos of you as you want!

-Around sunset the lights come on and illuminate all three of the gorgeous buildings.
+Around sunset, the lights come on and illuminate all three of the gorgeous buildings.
 Crowds dwindle and it’s a great time to enjoy the inner courtyard.

 2. See the Nighttime Show at the Registan